 Bollards will be ornamental bollard, black (Standard Drawing 515).
 Bollards are to be set 5 ft on-center.
-Use bollards where specified per standard details.

 Fountains are to be ornamental water fountain with continuous flowing bubbler or other as approved.

 Other elements will be as approved by the City Engineer.